 More about the project after the break.

-“Our design celebrates this condition by tracing the diagonal line of the Metro Line #1 up through the building.
-The subway can also be easily accessed directly through the main elevators of the tower, which also provides direct and convenient access for hotel guests and office workers to travel directly from the secure tower metro lobby to the upper floors,” explained the architects.
+“Our design celebrates this condition by tracing the diagonal line of the Metro Line The subway can also be easily accessed directly through the main elevators of the tower, which also provides direct and convenient access for hotel guests and office workers to travel directly from the secure tower metro lobby to the upper floors,” explained the architects.

 The tower draws on contextual diagonal lines – all derived from the trajectory of the metro – become the organizing motif of the building.
 A series of open green spaces have been strategically inserted between the different programmatic zones.
 These “green pockets” are chiseled into the building, creating a natural counterpoint to the hard edges of the tower and providing a striking visual confirmation of the building’s commitment to the new ecological urbanism.
 The building’s diagonal forms also help the structural system.